Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 on sd card

+In FBI with a .CIA

 #### On an Emulators :

 using sdmc (virtual sd card)

+with the emulator using .CIA

 ## -Related repos of the project :

-PrBoom-Plus-ENHANCED Windows
+PrBoom-Plus-Enhanced Windows
 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-Windows ;

-PrBoom-Plus-EHNANCED Linux
+PrBoom-Plus-Enhanced Linux
 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-Linux ;

-PrBoom-Plus-ENHANCED Nintendo 3DS
+PrBoom-Plus-Enhanced Nintendo 3DS
 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-3DS ;

-PrBoom-Plus-ENHANCED Launcher
+PrBoom-Plus-Enhanced Launcher
 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-launcher ;
 ## Extra links :